Instructor - Craig Vandall Stevens/Alan Turner

 Learn the basic techniques to get you from dead dull to razor sharp in just a few minutes - every single time.
 This workshop will cover the proper preparation, sharpening, and honing of plane irons, chisels, marking knives, carving tools, cabinet scrapers and turning gouges.
 Good woodworking technique starts right here.

 Note: This is a recommended Beginner course.
+Additional 2019 dates will be added shortly.

 Cost includes all materials.
 Students provide their own lunch.